steverobbins/Magento-Redismanager/readme.md

 # Features

-1. Automatic or manual configuration in System > Config > Advanced > Redis Managment
+1. Automatic or manual configuration in System > Config > Advanced > Redis Management
  * Ideal for when caching services differ in load balanced environments
-2. Flush databases directly from Magento's admin panel
+2. Flush databases directly from Magento's admin panel in System > Redis Management
  * Though caches can be cleared via native Cache Management, sometimes keys are missed.
 There is also no functionality to clear sessions.
 Magento Redis Manager gives you this ability!
 3. Delete cache keys by matched expression
 4. View cache keys